 | Languages Monitored | Spanish, indigenous languages |

-Colombia has transformed dramatically over the past two decades, and major cities like Bogota, Medellin, and Cartagena are now established international destinations.
-However, the security picture outside urban centers remains complex.
-ELN guerrillas and FARC dissident groups control territory in rural departments, narco trafficking fuels violence along Pacific and Venezuelan border corridors, and kidnapping — while dramatically reduced — still occurs in conflict zones.
-For mining and oil & gas operations, Colombia requires robust security planning.
+Colombia's major cities have transformed dramatically over the past two decades.
+Bogota, Medellin, and Cartagena are now established international destinations with modern infrastructure and manageable security profiles.
+However, the security picture outside urban centers remains complex and has worsened in early 2026.
+ELN guerrillas have intensified armed strikes against government and economic targets.
+FARC dissident groups control territory in rural departments and conduct kidnapping operations.
+Narco trafficking fuels violence along Pacific and Venezuelan border corridors.
+The U.S. Embassy reissued its Level 3 travel advisory in March 2026.
+For mining, oil & gas, and NGO operations outside major cities, Colombia requires robust security planning.
+The US State Department and UK FCDO maintain current travel advisories for Colombia.

-Colombia's major cities are largely safe for travelers in 2026, but rural conflict zones, narco corridors, and border areas require serious operational security planning.
+Colombia's major cities are largely safe for travelers in March 2026, but ELN armed strikes, rural conflict zones, narco corridors, and border areas require serious operational security planning.

-The primary security concerns in Colombia in 2026 center on ELN and FARC dissidents, narco trafficking, kidnapping, rural conflict zones.
-These risks are not uniformly distributed — urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.
+The primary security concerns in Colombia in March 2026 center on ELN armed strikes, FARC dissident kidnapping operations, narco trafficking, and rural conflict zones.
+These risks are not uniformly distributed.
+Urban centers, border regions, and rural areas each present different threat profiles that require distinct approaches.

 For operations teams, the distinction between relatively stable zones and active risk areas is critical for routing, accommodation selection, and staff deployment.
 English-language travel advisories tend to paint Colombia with a broad brush, but the ground reality is far more granular.